Pedromaia26/LAPR2-ISEP/docs/SprintD/US16_OverviewAllTests/US16_OverviewAllTests.md

 **From the specifications document:**

-> "When sampling (blood or swab) the medical lab technician records the samples in the system, associating the samples with the client/test, and identifying each sample with a barcode that is automatically generated using an external API"
+> "At the same time the results are also available in the central application where the medical lab technicians who collect the samples, the clinical chemistry technologist, the specialist doctor, and the laboratory coordinator can check them."